 During 2020, the Company formed, SG Echo, LLC, a wholly owned subsidiary of the Company.
-SG Echo, LLC was formed to complete the business acquisition as disclosed in Note 9.
-The Company acquired substantially all the assets of Echo DCL, a Texas limited liability company, except for Echo's real estate holdings for which we obtained a right of first refusal.
-Echo was a container/modular manufacturer based in Durant, Oklahoma specializing in the design and construction of permanent modular and temporary modular buildings and was one of the Company's key supply chain partners.
-Echo catered to the military, education, administration facilities, healthcare, government, commercial and residential customers.
-This acquisition has allowed the Company to expand its reach for the Modules and offer an opportunity to vertically integrate a large portion of our cost of goods sold, as well as increase margins, productivity and efficiency in the areas of design, estimating, manufacturing and delivery and to become the manufacturer of the Company's core container and modular product offerings.
-The Company also entered into a joint venture with Clarity Lab Solutions LLC., to provide clinical lab testing related to COVID-19.
+SG Echo, LLC was formed to complete the business acquisition.
+The Company acquired substantially all the assets of Echo DCL, a Texas limited liability company, except for Echo's real estate holdings for which the Company obtained a right of first refusal.
+Echo is a container/modular manufacturer based in Durant, Oklahoma specializing in the design and construction of permanent modular and temporary modular buildings and was one of the Company's key supply chain partners.
+Echo caters to the military, education, administration facilities, healthcare, government, commercial and residential customers.
+This acquisition has allowed the Company to expand its reach for the Modules and offer an opportunity to vertically integrate a large portion of the Company's cost of goods sold, as well as increase margins, productivity and efficiency in the areas of design, estimating, manufacturing and delivery and to become the manufacturer of the Company's core container and modular product offerings.
+The Company also entered into a joint venture with Clarity Lab Solutions LLC., to provide clinical lab testing related to COVID19.

-As of January 2021, the Company's condensed consolidated financial statements include the accounts of Chicago Airport Testing LLC ("CAT").
-The Company has a variable interest in CAT as described further below.
-CAT is in the business of marketing, selling, distributing leasing and otherwise commercially exploiting certain products and services in the COVID-19 testing and other medical industry.
+As of January 2021 through the fourth quarter of 2021, the Company's consolidated financial statements include the accounts of Chicago Airport Testing LLC ("CAT").
+The Company had a variable interest in CAT as described further below.
+CAT is in the business of marketing, selling, distributing, leasing and otherwise commercially exploiting certain products and services in the COVID-19 testing and other medical industry.

-In addition, during 2021, the Company formed SGB Development Corp. ("SGB Development"), which is wholly-owned by the Company.
-SGB Development was formed with the purpose of real property development utilizing our technologies.
+In addition, during 2021, the Company formed SGB Development Corp. ("SG DevCorp"), which is wholly-owned by the Company.
+SG DevCorp was formed with the purpose of real property development utilizing the Company's technologies.
+SG DevCorp has a minority interest in Norman Berry II Owners LLC and JDI-Cumberland Inlet LLC as described further below.